sparrowsl/FEM-interactive-comments/README.md

 ### What I learned

+- Using svelte store to share state between components.
+- Event handlers to handle functions outside of a component
+- Dynamic CSS classes

 Install plugin to fetch data from a local file in the root of the project

 ```bash